King David Apple Trees

 {{value_obj.value}}

 Discovered by chance in an orchard in Washington County, Arkansas in 1893, the King David Apple is probably an offspring of Jonathan and Arkansas Black (or Winesap).
 It retains characteristics from both of these apples.
 The apple does have considerable disease resistance and is good for backyard growers.
+This apple is super popular at our orchard with a sole tree the confirmed source of the budwood.
 Deep maroon in color and oddly squat, this apple appears similar to Cortland in size, shape and taste.
-The King David has white flesh that is juicy yet mildly dry due to higher tannin contents.
+The King David has white flesh that is juicy yet mildly dry due to higher tannin content.
 Excellent to cook with, this apple benefits from heating to soften and sweeten, gaining a wine like flavor that compliments both sweet and savory dishes.
 Its high juice content makes it perfect for bittersharp cider mixes.
-USDA Zone: 4-8 Mature Heights: M.27 ~8-10' tall; Dwarf B.118 ~18-21' tall; Semi-Dwarf Sun: Full Sun Bloom Group: 3, Mid Season Ripening Time: October Pollination: Required Cider Profile: Bitter-sharp M.27 Rootstock Characteristics B.118 Rootstock Characteristics
+USDA Zone: 4-8 Mature Heights: M.27 ~8-10' tall; Dwarf M.7 ~15-17' tall; Semi-Dwarf Sun: Full Sun Bloom Group: 3, Mid Season Ripening Time: October Pollination: Required Cider Pr

 Show More Show Less